Hamiltonian analysis for new massive gravity: Hamiltonian analysis of new massive gravity

 We observe that the first equation of motion is a Klein-Gordon equation for the linerarized Einstein tensor.
-The second one, is a implicit constraint that at Hamiltonian level enforces the presence of second-class constraints, this will be shown below. \\ Furthermore, another way for obtaining the linearized equations (\ref{eqn:lin}) is by linearizing (\ref{eqn:ac}), which gives the following Lagrangian
+The second one, is an implicit constraint that at Hamiltonian level enforces the presence of second-class constraints, this will be shown below. \\ Furthermore, another way for obtaining the linearized equations (\ref{eqn:lin}) is by the variation of the linearized version of (\ref{eqn:ac}), which gives the following Lagrangian

 The Lagrangian (\ref{Llin}) will be our subject of study.
 In fact, by performing the $2+1$ decomposition, we obtain the following form of the Lagrangian

 where

 here $\nabla^{2}=\partial_{i}\partial^{i}$.
 As far as we know, a complete canonical analysis of the Lagrangian (\ref{l11}) has not been reported in the literature.
 In this respect, we have commented above that the standard way for analyzing a higher-order theory is by using the $OD$ framework \cite{OD, OD1}, however, this approach is long and the constraints are not under control.
 So, we will perform our analysis by introducing the following variables \cite{11, 12}